Springfield Income Tax Division

 Income Tax Information

 The city income tax is levied on the net profits of all unincorporated businesses, rental properties, partnerships, or other activities conducted in the City; and on the net profits of all corporations conducting activities in the City.
 Annual tax returns are required from any entity doing business within the City.

-Employers located in or doing business within the City of Springfield who employ one or more persons are required to deduct city income tax at the rate of 2% from the compensation of their employees.
+Employers located in or doing business within the City of Springfield who employ one or more persons are required to deduct city income tax from the compensation of their employees.
 Employee W2s must be submitted to the tax office by February 28th of each year.
 If using sub-contractors, or paying individuals for services performed, copies of Federal Form 1099 Misc must be submitted to the tax office.

 Declaration of Estimated Tax

 An annual declaration of estimated tax must be filed by all individuals and entities that anticipate a tax liability of $200 or more after allowing withholding credits.
 Estimated payments must be made in quarterly installments.
 Failure to file and pay estimated taxes in timely, quarterly installments might result in an assessment of penalty and interest charges.
 These charges will not be made when the total estimated tax payments, received in timely, quarterly installments, are at least 90% of the final tax liability or are at least 100% of the previous year final tax liability, and paid by the Fourth Quarter due date.
 In order to make current year quarterly estimated tax payments, you can find Estimated Income Tax vouchers here.
 You can also make quarterly, estimated payments through Tax Connect.

 Extensions are granted on an automatic basis as long as a taxpayer has received an extension of time to file their federal income tax return.
 A copy of the Federal Extension Request Form must be received by the Tax Office by the extended due date of the return.
 An extension of time to file is not an extension of time to pay.
 Penalty and interest may be assessed on any tax balance remaining due after the original due date.